Kimserey/BlogArchive/20170421_aspnetcore_mvc_authorization.md

 # Conclusion

-We saw the different type of authorizations available in ASP.NET core mvc and the reason why we should use those.
-It is important to understand the authorization tools provided by the framework since there isn't one type which can fit all use cases.
+We saw the different types of authorization available in ASP.NET Core and the reason why we should use those.
+It is important to understand all the authorization types provided by the framework since there isn't one type which can fit all use cases.
+Hope you enjoyed this post as much as I enjoyed writing it!
 If you have any question leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!

 # Links